gfxdisp/ColorVideoVDP/README.md

 # ColourVideoVDP: A visible difference predictor for colour images and videos

-**[TODO:]** Teaser
+**[BETA RELEASE]**
+> **[in the Meta version we have some beta disclaimers]**

 ColourVideoVDP is a full-reference visual quality metric that predicts the perceptual difference between pairs of images or videos.
-Similar to popular metrics like PSNR and SSIM, it is aimed at comparing a ground truth reference video against a distorted (e.g. compressed, lower framerate) version.
-However, unlike traditional quality metrics, ColourVideoVDP is based on fundamental perceptual models of spatio-temporal contrast sensitivity and masking.
+Similar to popular metrics like PSNR, SSIM, and DeltaE 2000 it is aimed at comparing a ground truth reference against a distorted (e.g. blurry, noisy, color-shifted) version.

+This metric is unique because it is the first color-aware metric that accounts for spatial and temporal aspects of vision.

 The main features:
-* models chromatic and achromatic contrast sensitivity so that it predicts distortions in colour;
+* models chromatic and achromatic contrast sensitivity using a novel contrast sensitivity model, allowing us to predict distortions in colour and luminance;
-* models spatio-temporal sensitivity so that it can predict visibility of flicker and other temporal artifacts;
+* models spatio-temporal sensitivity so that it can predict visibility of artifacts like waveguide nonuniformity and other temporally varying artifacts;
 * works with colorimetrically calibrated content, both SDR and HDR (any colour space);
 * can predict a single number quality correlate or a distortion map.

 ColourVideoVDP is implemented in PyTorch and can be run efficiently on a CUDA-enabled GPU.
-It can also run on a CPU, but the processing times will be much larger, especially for video.
+It can also run on a CPU, but the processing times will be much longer, especially for video.
 Its usage is described [below](#usage).

-The details of the metric can be found in:
+The details of the metric will be available in our upcoming paper:

 > ColorVideoVDP: A Visible Difference Predictor for Images and Video.
 > Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.